UltiMario/LilithPort/README.md

 Player 2 calculates the delay and passes it to Player 1.
 If Player 1 has a greater frame delay (as set either manually or determined with ping), that larger delay will be sent back to Player 2.

-## Easy game path changing
+## Easy Game Path Changing
 By dragging and dropping your game executable on the main window, the game path is automatically changed without having to enter the options menu.
 If a profile was configured for that specific game, then that profile will automatically be opened as well.

-## Joystick warning
+## Joystick Warning
 If you are playing an FM95 game, the joystick is disabled due to compatibility reasons.
-Please use JoyToKey or [AntiMicro](https://github.com/AntiMicro/antimicro/releases).
+Please use JoyToKey or [AntiMicro](https://github.com/Ryochan7/antimicro/releases).

 In addition, there is a massive performance penalty for turning on joystick support in 2DFM in most cases.
 The reason is that 2DFM will silently error out when a joystick is expected but is not detected.
 In order to mitigate this, please have at least two controllers plugged in.